Jaouan/kerandroid/README.md

  - Injecting an activity/fragment that contains 20 views and 20 instance states to inject takes ~0.5ms (no significant differences with "classic" solution).
  - Injecting 10 times the same activity (400 injections) takes ~5ms, while it takes ~3ms with "classic" solution.
  - Injecting 10 000 times the same activity (400 000 injections) takes ~4.3s at first execution then ~3.5s, while it takes only ~1s with "classic" solution.
+ - Handling 10 000 times 40 listeners takes ~7s against ~3s with "classic" solution.

-Then, using KerAndroid on Android application should not spoil user experience even on little device.
+Then, using KerAndroid on Android application should no spoil user experience even on little device.

 # Add custom injector